-Urban boulevards tend to rise over time as a result of bio-accumulation and soil erosion from neighboring properties.
+Urban boulevards tend to rise over

+time as as leaves and plant material break down and additional soil is washed in from neighboring properties.
 This tends to block water from flowing into the boulevard and results in thirsty grass and trees.
 This can also cause dangerous ice problems in the winter.
 Boulevard gardens can alleviate these common problems, provide pollinator habitat and serve to beautify your neighborhood.